 Fonts Appear Blurry or Incorrect

-JetBrains IDEs render fonts best with specific font packages installed.
-Therefore, if text appears blurry or poorly spaced, install additional fonts:
+JetBrains IDEs render best with matching developer fonts installed.
+If text appears blurry or poorly spaced, install JetBrains Mono and Fira Code:

 sudo apt install fonts-jetbrains-mono fonts-firacode -y

-Once installed, restart GoLand and select your preferred font in File → Settings → Editor → Font.
+Once installed, restart GoLand and select your preferred font from File, Settings, Editor, Font.

 Remove GoLand